 The Duke of Norfolk — the top dog among all English dukes — still lives here.
 Paying the steep admission price and exploring the opulent interior caused me to think more about economic justice than fancy furniture.
 But the place is undeniably impressive, including a wonderful library with rich mahogany woodwork and 10,000 musty leather-bound books on two levels, along with delightful themed gardens — especially the Collector Earl's Garden, which contains an intriguing stumpery (upturned oak trees).

 One of my favorite stately homes is Stanway House, in the Cotswolds.
-Like many rural mansions, it's open to the public to help pay the bills.
+Like many rural mansions, it's open to the public (at certain times) to help pay the bills.
 I've become friends with the lord here.
 For a decade I knew him as Lord Neidpath.
 Then he inherited a different title, and now he's the Earl of Wemyss.
 When I think about British aristocracy, I think of people like him — eccentrics with a noble commitment to English high culture and all sorts of interesting stuff in their back closet.

 Near Stanway House, Snowshill Manor was left to the National Trust after its owner, Charles Paget Wade, passed away in the 1950s.
 Wade was a recluse and a collector of anything and everything: bicycles, kitchen equipment, finely carved spinning wheels, samurai armor, even elaborate figurines carved by prisoners from the bones of meat served at dinner.
 After touring this ultimate hoarder's house, you learn that the family motto is, fittingly, "Let Nothing Perish."